-Located in the Golden Circle, Getysir is a quick, but worthwhile stop.
+Located on the Golden Circle Route, Geysir is a quick, but worthwhile stop.
 Make sure to watch the reliable Strokkur shoot into the air a few times before you leave!

 Near Geysir in the Golden Circle, this huge waterfall is a must-see!
 Go on both paths (above and next to the waterfall) for the full experience.

-Also located in the Golden Circle, this is an extremely geologically interesting and historical area.
-Plan to explore here for a few hours!
+Also located on the Golden Circle Route, this is an extremely geologically interesting and historical area.
+Plan to explore here for a few hours with a definite stop at Öxarárfoss!
 And, if you have time, look into snorkeling or scuba diving in the fissure.
 An experience you won’t find anywhere else!

 This is a great overlook of the black sand beach.
 Keep an eye out for seals in the water!